 You can't compare it to the soursop or jackfruit although both fruits have similar shape, size and husk colour to the durian.
 Durian is exquisite!
-There is no fruit in the world you can compare it to.
+There is no fruit in the world just like it!

 "King of Fruits" vs pretenders

-The durian is totally unique with its thorny husk and smooth and creamy yellow flesh, strongly exotic taste, and sharply aromatic smell.
+The durian is totally awesome with its thorny husk and smooth and creamy yellow flesh, strongly exotic taste, and sharply aromatic smell.
 However, the durian is often referred to as a controversial fruit.
 You either love it or hate it!
 Thomas Fuller from The New York Times describes the durian as "a polarizing and controversial fruit" and durian lovers "will travel terrible distances, cancel important appointments — do anything — to scarf down globs of custardy flesh from a durian".

 Stamford Raffles, the founder of Singapore, hated the durian because he found the smell of durian nauseating and gave him a headache.
 Many durian detractors also complained that it smells like garbage, moldy cheese, rotting fish, rotting onions, dirty socks, bile, or vomit.
 The odour is so strong and pervasive that public transport such as the train do not allow passengers to bring durian into its carriages.
 Even the best hotels prohibit guests from bringing durian into their rooms.